PREV NEXT

 1935–2010

-The first commercially successful subtractive color film.
+First commercially successful subtractive color film

 Kodachrome